Hugh Vaughan-Thomas

 Hugh Vaughan-Thomas (13 May 1910 — 20 October 1986) was a Welsh cricketer.
 He was a right-handed batsman who played for Glamorgan.

-Vaughan-Thomas, who as well as excelling at cricket, was a talented hockey and tennis player, made his only first-class appearance in 1933, against Gloucestershire.
+Vaughan-Thomas who, in addition to excelling at cricket, was a talented hockey and tennis player, made his only first-class appearance in 1933, against Gloucestershire.
 He scored just two runs in the only innings in which he batted.

+He was also the younger brother of the famous BBC radio and TV broadcaster Wynford Vaughan-Thomas.